lzzrhx/studies/01-dataing/obsidian/Semester 1/MAT101 - Diskret matematikk 1.md

 #### 2.2: Conditional Statements:

+> ... hypotetical reasoning implies the subordination of the real to the realm of the possible ..
+> - Jean Piaget, 1972

 **Conditional Statements:**
 If $p$ and $q$ are statement variables, the conditional of $q$ by $p$ is "If $p$ then $q$" or "$p$ implies $q$" and is denoted $p \rightarrow q$.
 It is false when $p$ is true and $q$ is false; otherwise it is true. $p \rightarrow q \equiv \sim p \lor q$.
 We call $p$ the hypothesis (or antecedent) of the conditional and $q$ the conclusion (or consequent).
 A conditional statement with a false hypothesis is considered true.
 In expressions that include $\rightarrow$ as well as other logical operators such as $\land$, $\lor$, and $\sim$, the order of operations is that $\rightarrow$ is performed last.